Authors beginning with: B

 In 2011, Cerrie was named in the Observer’s top ten children’s presenters and in the Guardian’s list of 100 most inspirational women.
 Cerrie is author in residence for Great Ormond Street hospital and a patron of Polka children’s theatre.

 She trained at Manchester Metropolitan and her credits prior to CBeebies include Eastenders, The Bill, Holby City, and Comedy Lab for Channel Four and various plays, including Winged, an original play she wrote and starred in at the Tristan Bates theatre.

 Cerrie’s one-woman show The Magical Playroom opened in Edinburgh in 2013 and she has published seven books for children with Scholastic.
 Harper and the Sea of Secrets was a World Book Day title in 2016.
 Cerrie recently adapted her picture book Snowflakes for the stage, which was performed at the Oxford Playhouse in December 2016.
-Harper and the Night Fox was published by Scholastic in 2017, and her most recent novel, The Girl With the Shark’s Teeth, was published by Oxford University Press in January 2019.
+Harper and the Night Fox was published by Scholastic in 2017, and her novel, The Girl With the Shark’s Teeth, was published by Oxford University Press in January 2019.
 Her most recent novel, The Ice Bear Miracle, was published in February 2020.